ecg-media/stream/README.md

 Sends audio from publisher server to multiple consumers over WebRTC.

 This streaming service will only create one http server.
-It is not considered to use in public production environment.
+It is not considered to be used in public production environment.
 If you want to use it in a production or secure environment, please put this server behind a reverse proxy.
-Its not part of this project.
+It's not part of this project.

 ## Requirements